Canalla

-"Canalla" (English: "Scoundrel") is a song by American singer Romeo Santos with Dominican singer El Chaval De La Bachata.
+"Canalla" (English: "Scoundrel") is a song by American singer Romeo Santos with Dominican singer El Chaval de la Bachata.
 It is the fourth single for Santos' fourth studio album Utopía (2019).
 The music video was released on June 28, 2019.
 It was filmed in Dominican Republic.
 It was directed and produced by Fernando Lugo.
-The femaled lead was portrayed by Sarodj Bertin.
+The female lead was portrayed by Sarodj Bertin.